Guide your poems into print with Primers!

 - Payment is non-refundable.

-Free Entries for Low-Income Writers:
+Free Entries for Low-Income Writers

 - Submissions are read anonymously in the first round.

-- The shortlist will appear on the Nine Arches Press website and be announced publicly on Friday 20th October 2023.
+- The shortlist will appear on the Nine Arches Press website and be announced publicly on Tuesday 21st October 2025.

 - Please do not include any poems in the full submission which have been previously published or are about to be published within the next 12 months in any form of poetry pamphlet, book, or anthology.

-- The three Primers finalists will be announced on the Tuesday 14th November 2023.
+- The three Primers finalists will be announced on the Wednesday 12th November 2025.

 - Selected poets must be able to make themselves available for mentoring and editorial workshops via Zoom or phone, with dates by arrangement.